-Julius E. McCullough, Clarinetist, Composer, Conductor, vocalist is a graduate of Norfolk State College, now, Norfolk State University and has continued his study of music at Manhattan School of Music, Temple University and Virginia State College.
+Julius E. McCullough, Clarinetist, Composer, Conductor, Vocalist is a graduate of Norfolk State College, now, Norfolk State University and has continued his study of music at Temple University and receiving a Master’s Degree from Virginia State College.

 Mr. McCullough was honored to tour and perform with Duke Ellington and his Orchestra in the performances of his "Sacred Concerts" and was the first African-American to manage a major professional theater (in the round), The Valley Forge Music Fair, Devon, PA, which presented acts such as Diana Ross, Nancy Wilson, the Ohio Players, “The Odd Couple” and many other major acts.